 Verdict: vacuum cleaner brands in-depth

 We've pulled together our survey data and independent test results – with some insight from our vacuum cleaner experts too – to give you an in-depth look at each brand.
-Read on to find out which brands are worth buying.

 - AEG vacuum cleaners verdict

 - Numatic vacuum cleaners verdict